-The “license for immorality” is prophesied to be taught by false teachers, who want their followers to think that they are guaranteed salvation, even while continuing to live immoral lives.
+The “license for immorality” is prophesied to be taught by false teachers, who want their followers to think that they are individually guaranteed salvation, even while continuing to live immoral lives.
 They want people to think that general truths revealed and promised in Scripture certainly apply to anyone who follows their ideas, and that there is no possible way to lose out.
-They are told that they have a license, a guarantee, an assurance of salvation that defies all the warnings in Scripture that believers are expected to be careful in how they apply their theology.
+They are told that they have a license, a guarantee, an assurance of salvation that defies and dismisses all the warnings in Scripture that believers are expected to be careful in how they apply their theology.

 No one can come to God unless he calls them to faith in Jesus.
 Those who begin to respond to this call are granted the right to put their hands to the plow for his kingdom.
 It is an incredible honor and act of grace that such undeserving whelps be granted such glorious privilege.
 However, we are warned, do not be like Lot’s wife—never look back.

 Those believers who approach theology with the required “fear of the Lord” will be granted the grace to not only understand the gospel truth, but also to rightly apply it to themselves, their circumstances, and their assessments of those around them.